SAFE FAMILY CONNECTIONS

-As a Professional Supervisor, I am a Theosopher, having come from a childhood background that understands some of the challenges at-risk children are facing.
-Compassion, patience, and encouragement are all characteristics I use to help me navigate the emotionally challenging world families often find themselves in.
+I am a Theosopher, having come from a childhood background that understands some of the challenges at-risk children are facing.
+Compassion, patience, and encouragement are all characteristics I use when working as a professional visitation monitor to help me navigate the emotionally challenging world families often find themselves in.
 I focus on a strength-based approach in my supervision services.
 These strengths help parents and children to reduce and resolve conflicts, and cope more effectively with stressors.
-I have a gifted affinity with children, so being a Professional Supervisor is a natural calling.
+I have a gifted affinity with children, so working as a Professional Visitation Monitor is a natural calling.

 by: Gary Direnfeld

 Parents turn to the court thinking a Judge will settle matters and life will be peaceful thereafter.
 This is far from the truth.
 Court is turned into a contest of black and white to determine, who is right/wrong; good/bad; best/worst.
 No one wants to be on the losing end of that contest, particularly when a relationship with one’s kids is at stake.
 In the run up to Court, and with an eye on winning, parents continue to say nasty things about each other and they may involve almost anyone who they feel can influence the outcome in their favor.
 This includes family, friends, teachers, doctors, childcare providers and even their own children.
 In the pursuit of winning, some parents will stalk, harass, enlist, bribe, manipulate and even contrive to gather evidence to support their position.
 All the behavior in the run up to court does nothing to resolve conflict.
 Indeed all those behaviors are well known to escalate conflict and harden bad feelings.
 By the time someone is pronounced a winner, there is nothing left of the relationship to carry on the task of coparenting.